GOLDEN RULES, FAQ'S AND PROHIBITED ITEMS

 Please check out our FAQ’s and OKT Golden Rules below and be prepared before you venture forth to the Wiesn.

-ALL CDC, STATE AND LOCAL HEALTH GUIDANCE AND POLICIES IN EFFECT AT THE TIME OF OKTOBERFEST WILL BE FOLLOWED.
+COVID-19: ALL CDC, FEDERAL, STATE AND LOCAL HEALTH GUIDANCE AND POLICIES IN EFFECT AT THE TIME OF OKTOBERFEST WILL BE FOLLOWED.

 CAN I BRING FOOD OR DRINKS ONTO THE FESTIVAL GROUNDS?